mauer4/mauer4.github.io/README.md

 Trigger:
 - On push to `main` or manual run in Actions

-## Attention From Scratch — Editing the Timeline
+## Attention From Scratch â€” Editing the Timeline

 - Data file: `data/attention_plan.yaml`
   - Each `week` entry supports: `title`, `summary`, `details`, `target_date`, `completed`, `completed_date`, and `comments` (array of notes)